smsch6/PLP/README.md

 2. Click "Download RStudio" under "RStudio IDE" to download the free, open-source version of RStudio.
 3. You have already installed R, so skip to step 2 and click the download button for your specific operating system.
 This downloads the RStudio Installer to your computer.
 4. For Mac Users, go to the app store and download "Xcode".
 Open the app and allow it access to anything it requests.
 This is an Integrated Development Environment that allows you to create software on a Mac.
 5. Open the .dmg file you downloaded from [Posit](https://posit.co/download/rstudio-desktop/), open it and follow installation instructions.

+## Getting Started: Writing and Running Code in R
+1. Open RStudio.
+You will always open RStudio to write a program in R

 ## Sources
 1. [r-project.org/about](https://www.r-project.org/about.html)